AndreaMiola/consumption_behaviour_during_retirement/README.md

 ### [Pre-commit hooks](#table-of-contents)

-Pre-commit have to be installed in order for them to have an effect.
+Pre-commit have to be installed in order for them to have an effect if you want to implement any changes.

 	$ pre-commit install